cyrex562/imgui-rs/docs/FAQ.md

 This approach is relatively easy and functional but come with two issues:
 - It's not possibly to reliably size or position a window ahead of `Begin()` without knowing on which monitor it'll land.
-- Style override may be lost during the `Begin()` call crossing monitor boundaries.
+- style override may be lost during the `Begin()` call crossing monitor boundaries.
 You may need to do some custom scaling mumbo-jumbo if you want your `OnChangedViewport()` handler to preserve style overrides.

 Please note that if you are not using multi-viewports with multi-monitors using different DPI scale, you can ignore all of this and use the simpler technique recommended at the top.